ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 Like other TEEP messages, the QueryRequest message is signed, and the relevant CDDL snippet is shown below.
-The complete CDDL structure is shown in Appendix C.

 ~~~~ cddl-query-request
 query-request = [